Model-Based Approaches to Channel Charting

-This performance is measured by two quantities called Continuity and Trustworthiness which we explain later in this section.
-In addition, in Sec.~\ref{sec:rs}, we propose fourth algorithm whose performance is as good as the best of these three algorithms but whose complexity can be made very small in a register transfer logic (RTL) implementation.
+We also compare their performance among themselves.
+This performance is measured by two quantities CT and TW introduced in Sec.~\ref{sec:CT+TW} as well as by using channel charts in terms of visual representation.
+We provide a comparison of the complexity and simulation times of PCA, SM, AE, ISQ, LR, and MM.
+Our algorithms perform better than the conventional algorithms in \cite{b1}.
+Note that in ISQ, LR, and MM, $\theta$ is calculated by employing the MUSIC algorithm.
+In each of these three cases, the novelty is in the calculation of $\rho$.
+This is the first use of the MUSIC algorithm in channel charting and this is the first paper that introduces model-based approaches to channel charting.
+In addition, \begin{itemize} \item We compare the performance and complexity of an algorithm from the literature \cite{b6} we call JM with that of MM.
+JM performs about the same as MM, but has significantly more complexity. \end{itemize}